-In general, the natural stratigraphy consists of dark brown, highly plastic clay that is underlain by brown and tan gravel, overlying tan limestone.
-In our borings, depth to the top of limestone bedrock ranged from 1/2 ft to 1 ft.
-Each stratum presented on the boring logs has been designated by grouping materials that possess similar physical and engineering characteristics.
+Each stratum has been designated by grouping soils that possess similar physical and engineering characteristics.
 The boring logs should be consulted for more specific stratigraphic information.
 Unless noted on the boring logs, the lines designating the changes between various strata represent approximate boundaries.
 The transition between materials may be gradual or may occur between recovered samples.
-The stratification given on the boring logs, or described herein, is for use by RKI in its analyses and should not be used as the basis of design or construction cost estimates without realizing there can be variation from that shown or described.
+The stratification given on the boring logs, or described herein, is for use by RKI in its analyses and should not be used as the basis of design or construction cost estimates without realizing that there can be variation from that shown or described.